zhehangd/qjulia2/README.md

 ## Overview

+**Update 2020-04-03: Added Texture**

+**Update 2020-03-29: Added CUDA support**

 **Update 2020-03-05: Added a toy GUI based on Qt**

-**Update 2020-03-29: Added CUDA support**

 qjulia2 is a command-line ray-tracing program for rendering quaternion julia set.

-The ray-tracing pipeline is inspired heavily from [*PBRT*](https://www.pbrt.org/), while the distance estimation algorithm was learnt from [1] and [2].
+The ray-tracing architecture is inspired heavily from [*PBRT*](https://www.pbrt.org/), while the distance estimation algorithm was learnt from [1] and [2].

-Since 2020-03-29 CUDA support is added to grealy accelerate the rendering.
+The program can use CUDA to accelerate the rendering.

-Currently the only supported image format is [PPM](http://netpbm.sourceforge.net/doc/ppm.html).
-You will need to do conversion yourself to get any other format.
+The program cnrrently only supports PNG format.

 ## Install